-Detailed information about the pension plan's fiduciary net position is available in a separately-issued TMRS financial report.
-That report may be obtained on the Internet at www.tmrs.com.
+Detailed information about the pension plan's fiduciary net position is available in the Schedule of Changes in Fiduciary Net Position, by Participating City.
+That report may be obtained at tmrs.com.

 Pension Expense and Deferred Outflow of Resources and Deferred Inflows of Resources Related to Pensions